 The Women’s Network continues to be one of the few professional women’s groups of its kind in Central Pennsylvania.
 Our programming and events foster multiple opportunities for professional women to learn, discuss, network and socialize.
 If you are interested in joining our McNees Women’s Network, please contact Karen Swaringen at firstname.lastname@example.org.

 McNees is committed to our policy of equal employment opportunity for all employees regardless of race, gender, religion, age, sexual orientation, gender identity or expression, disability, or veteran status.
-Below are ways McNees supports the LGBT community:
+Below are ways McNees supports the LGBTQ community:

 Domestic Partner benefits

 McNees recognizes that families have many different structures, so in furtherance of our inclusiveness, we offer domestic partner coverage for medical, dental, and vision plans at the standard premium spousal rates for domestic partners.